 Neglecting Systems and Automation

-Trading a corporate job for self-employment that requires 80-hour weeks isn’t wealth creationโit’s buying yourself a job.
+Trading a corporate job for self-employment that demands 80-hour weeks isn’t wealth creation.
+It’s buying yourself a worse job.
 True profits come from systems that operate without constant involvement.
 Invest in:

 - Customer relationship management (CRM) systems